A life that touched so many hearts will be forever remembered.

 Although Valerie's world revolved around her family, her warmth extended far beyond, touching the lives of so many in her community and her beloved friends whom she loved and cherished.

-Valerie was well known for her active participation in many local Amateur dramatics such as Pals and Playmakers.
+Valerie was well known for her active participation in many local Amateur dramatics such as Pals, Playmakers and Savoysingers.

 Her passion for amateur dramatics showcased her creativity and zest for life, illuminating community stages with her performances and infusing them with a sense of fun and camaraderie.
 Valerie's commitment to the arts brought together members of the community, fostering lasting connections and friendships